 - CareCloud – this health tech company has a much lower barrier to entry by offering lower costs on their stand-alone practice management software (PMS) options.
 While the previous two are scalable to large-scale medical operations, CareCloud focuses solely on smaller medical practices.

-AI in healthcare mostly includes statistical analytics, or software that sift through electronic health records (EHR) or staff management schedules to visualize a trend or a dataflow for doctors to use effectively.
+AI in healthcare mostly includes statistical analytics or software that sifts through electronic health records (EHR) or staff management schedules to visualize a trend or a dataflow for doctors to use effectively.
 That being said, a growing section of this category is now being dedicated to more breakthrough ideas.
 Highly-advanced applications such as diagnostic prediction and discovery, are now also within the realm of artificial intelligence.

 - IBM Watson Health – is IBM’s largest medical division that works on the motto of “healthcare solutions through advanced information technology.”
 Watson, its primary supercomputer, was ultimately designed to contribute to clinical decision support systems, though with varying degrees of success and mediocrity.

-- AliveCor – a medical company that is most famously known today for their mobile EKG devices.
+- AliveCor – is a medical company that is most famously known today for its mobile EKG devices.
 Kardia is the central app that the company has designed to interface with its pocket EKGs.
-It is simply to use, non-invasive, and comprehensive, with the data also transferable online for doctors to access remotely.
+It is simply to use, non-invasive, and comprehensive, with the data also transferable online for doctors to access remotely

-- Motiv – one of the bigger players of the fitness tracking wearable industry, this company differentiates itself by using a ring, instead of a traditional arm-strapped or wrist-strapped device.
-The Motiv Ring, as it is called, provides baseline fitness tracking, recording the wearer’s activity level, distance moved, (estimated) calories burned, sleep duration, and (rudimentary) heart-rate.
+- Motiv – one of the bigger players in the fitness tracking wearable industry, this company differentiates itself by using a ring, instead of a traditional arm-strapped or wrist-strapped device.
+The Motiv Ring, as it is called, provides baseline fitness tracking, recording the wearer’s activity level, distance moved, (estimated) calories burned, sleep duration, and (rudimentary) heart rate.

 - FitBit – is perhaps the most widely known company in the fitness tracking industry.
 It has set the standard for how smart fitness trackers should be designed, and the company has developed a slew of products with varying levels of health tracking features.
 The trackers themselves are touted as a recommendation for weight loss programs, though this has since been disputed.